200ok-vc/200ok.vc/src/views/content/founders.md

 2. Your fundraising goals (amount, cap, timing, etc)
 3. What you need help with outside of fundraising

 Following the call we provide feedback on your demo and pointers to any people or resources that we think can help move you forward.
-If there's interest in investing, we work to make that happen quickly.

 ### Are you willing to write bigger checks as a syndicate?